-Dexda has a common filter component that lets you define a query filter in a consistent way across functionality like charts, rules and action groups.
+LM Dexda has a common filter component that lets you define a query filter in a consistent way across functionality like charts, rules and action groups.
 When building queries and aggregations to limit results, you have a set of fields to choose from.
-Available fields vary depending on the selected data source – events, alerts, or insights, used as input.
+Available fields vary depending on the input from the selected data source – events, alerts, or insights.

 Creating a Filter

-The following example shows how to add a filter when creating an “Uncorrelated Alerts” counts ticker type of chart to a dashboard.
-The input source here is the ID of the alert, and the aggregation key is of type COUNT.
-The chart should display the current number of uncorrelated alerts related to a payment service.
+The following example shows how to add a filter when creating an “Singleton Alerts” counts ticker type of chart to a dashboard.
+In this example, the input source is the ID of the alert, and the aggregation key is of type COUNT.
+The chart should display the current number of uncorrelated (singleton) alerts related to a payment service.

 - Under Filter, select Add expression.